MasonAmerica/metadata-client-challenge/README.md

 ## Notes

-A Java project (using [Gradle](http://www.gradle.org)) is included as a starter.
+A Java project (using [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)) is included as a starter.
 You are under no obligation to build a Java client; other languages are acceptable if you are able to find supporting libraries.

 While designing your client, please consider that this client may potentially need to feed the inferred metadata to a backend server in a future release.